A robust method to identify chimera states: The model

 Based on the above, the equations ruling the system evolution, comprising node and link dynamics coupled by the Dirac operator~\cite{bianconi2021topological,giambagli2022diffusion}, are given by

-where $\mathbf{B}_1$ is the incidence matrix~\cite{Lim2020} of size $n \times m$ for a system with $n$ nodes and $m$ links.
+where $\mathbf{B}_1$ is the incidence matrix~\cite{Lim2020} of size ${N_0} \times {N_1}$ for a system with ${N_0}$ nodes and ${N_1}$ links.

-Because each node is connected to $P$ neighbors on either side, the resulting node degree is $k_i = 2P$, for all $i=1,\dots,n$.
-The incidence matrix $\mathbf{B}_1$ can thus be computed as follows: given an oriented link $j=[i,k]$, then
+Because each node is connected to $P$ neighbors on either side, the resulting node degree is $k_i = 2P$, for all $i=1,\dots,{N_0}$. {Moreover, we assume the orientation of the network (necessary to define the incidence matrix -- let us recall that the network is symmetric) to be clock-wise: namely a node, $i_1$, is the tail of the oriented link $[i_1,i_2]$ for any $i_2$ ``being ahead on the clock face'' $i_1$ such that $|i_1-i_2|\leq P$, $i_2$ is thus the head of the link~\footnote{Formally, this can be restated as follows.
+Assume the nodes labels to be integer numbers in $\{1,\dots,N_0\}$ and assume for sake of simplicity $N_0$ to be even; let $I=\{1,\dots,N_0/2\}$ and $J=\{N_0/2+1,\dots,N_0\}$, if $i_1$ and $i_2$ belong to different sets, i.e., $i_1\in J$ and $i_2\in I$ then ``$i_2$ is ahead of $i_1$'' means $i_2>i_1-N_0$.
+In the remaining case, the order relation is the usual one, i.e., $i_2>i_1$}}, the incidence matrix $\mathbf{B}_1$ can thus be computed as follows: given an oriented link $j=[i_1,i_2]$,

-Finally, let us observe that the number of incoming and outgoing links of each node is the same; we refer to this configuration as \emph{orientation~1} (see left panel of Fig.~\ref{fig:orient} for an example with $n = 8$ and $P = 3$).
+Finally, let us observe that the number of incoming and outgoing links of each node is the same; we refer to this configuration as \emph{orientation~1} (see left panel of Fig.~\ref{fig:orient} for an example with ${N_0} = 8$ and $P = 3$, { from which one can clearly observe the presence of a rotation invariance in the structure of the network}).

 The parameter $b$ in Eq.~\eqref{eq:eq1b} determines whether nodes exhibit oscillatory, $|b| < 1$, or excitable behavior, $|b| > 1$~\cite{Ramlow_2019}.
-Because the matrix $\mathbf{B}_1$ satisfies $\mathbf{B}_1(1,\dots,1)^\top=0$, one can prove the existence of three homogeneous equilibria $(u_i,v_j)=(\sqrt{3}, -b/c)$, $(u_i,v_j)=(-\sqrt{3}, -b/c)$ and $(u_i,v_j)=(0,-b/c)$, the first two are stable while the latter is unstable.
-Because in the following we will be interested in studying a ring structure with different orientations with respect to the one given by~\eqref{eq:B1initial}, we observe that, when $b = 0$, the system is invariant under the transformations $(u,v) \rightarrow (-u,-v)$ and, thus, the dynamics will not depend on the chosen orientation.
+Because the matrix $\mathbf{B}_1$ satisfies $\mathbf{B}_1(1,\dots,1)^\top=0$, one can prove the existence of three homogeneous equilibria $(u_i,v_j)=(\sqrt{3}, -b/c)$, $(u_i,v_j)=(-\sqrt{3}, -b/c)$ and $(u_i,v_j)=(0,-b/c)$, the first two are stable while the latter is unstable. {Let us observe that the presence of stable equilibria with a large basin of attraction reduces the possibility of observing other dynamical behaviors, among which are chimera states.
+Moreover,} when $b = 0$, the system is invariant under the transformations $(u,v) \rightarrow (-u,-v)$ and, thus, the dynamics will not depend on the chosen orientation.
 However, this invariance is broken when $b \ne 0$.
-For the following analysis, we fix $b = 0.5$ and $a = 0.05$.
-The condition $c < 0$ ensures that recovery variables decay when we silence the interactions of the latter with neurons, we thus fix $c=-0.01$.
+For the following analysis, we fix $b = 0.5$ and $\epsilon = 0.05$.
+The condition $c < 0$ ensures that the recovery variables decay when we silence the interactions of the latter with neurons; we thus set $c=-0.01$.

+{ In the following, we will study ring structures with different orientations with respect to the one given by~\eqref{eq:B1initial}, and determine the possible impact of the number of reoriented links on the emergence of chimera states.
+As a preliminary step, let us study the stability of the above equilibria and the size of their basin of attraction.}